Transitional Design: What It Is & Why We Love It

 - Think Simple: Modern design is based on the idea that “form follows function.”
 All elements are simple, designed for a specific purpose and are not ornate in any way.
 It’s a design style that is lacking anything extra or over-the-top.
 Furniture is low-profile and offers clean, straight lines.

 - Think Natural: Featuring light, natural woods, neutral and earthy colors, and simple accessories without any unnecessary elements.
 There is an emphasis on the use of natural light with modern design, so window coverings may be minimal or not at all.
-You might also find reflective materials such as metals or glass used quite a bit.
+You might also find reflective materials such as metals or glass used throughout a space.

 Bring it Together

 Now for the hard part––how to bring these two very different design styles together in a way that doesn’t make your home look like one big design mess.
 One of the best things about transitional design is it gives you the freedom to explore more ideas when decorating your home…the opportunities are truly endless.
-When done right, transitional design gives homeowners the best of both worlds and allows creativity to shine.
 There’s a certain freedom that isn’t found in other styles and keeps things fresh…you’re not married to one design that may go out of style soon.
-The good news is there is a way to bring it all together and give your home the personality you are looking for…which is exactly why we love it!

 - Think Meshing: Remember, transitional design is all about bringing together modern and antique design elements.
 Open floor plans typically work well with transitional design as there is a continuous flow from room to room.
 You can use statement pieces of furniture and then add memorable touches such as bold walls or ceilings, elegant chandeliers, and simple, yet impactful art.
 When it comes to furniture, curves and straight lines work together in an elegant yet simple way.
 Remember to tone down the dramatic ornamentation found in traditional design furniture, instead focusing on modern furniture styles and then add touches of traditional style drama (velvet pillows, soft fur throws and textured rugs).